alapsraval/D3-challenge/README.md

-# D3 Homework - Data Journalism and D3
+# Data Journalism and D3

 ## Background